 Gingrich was in Second Life as part of a series of workshops sponsored by his American Solutions organization.
 Based on a recent Gingrich blog post, as well as comments made during his speech, it’s apparent that he was given the Second Life Grand Tour by someone at IBM.
 He has all of IBM’s Virtual World talking points down pat.

 Still, it should come as no surprise that Gingrich’s enthusiasm for virtual worlds is authentic.
 Over the years, he’s developed a reputation as something of a techno-geek.
 And unlike some other celebrity avatars, Gingrich is actually using Second Life.
-That is to say, he’s sitting at his own computer and driving his avatar around this bizarre world.
+That is to say; he’s sitting at his own computer and driving his avatar around this bizarre world.
 Not only that, he’s been in-world on several occasions over the last couple of weeks.
-According to SLNN, there have been reports of Newt sightings around the grid.
+According to SLNN, there have been Newt sightings around the grid.

 The thought boggles the mind.